 This practice is illegal even if a landlord ends up returning the fee to rejected applicants, or applying the fee to the security deposit of successful applicants.

-Guest fees: According to section 9 of the Schedule in the Residential Tenancy Regulation, your landlord cannot unreasonably restrict guests from entering your rental property or charge you a fee for having guests visit – even if they stay overnight.
+A landlord cannot unreasonably restrict a tenant’s guests, or charge a fee for guests – even if they stay overnight.
 See TRAC’s webpage, Guests, for more information.

-Locks: At the start of your tenancy, your landlord cannot charge you a fee for rekeying the locks.
+At the start of your tenancy, your landlord cannot charge you a fee for rekeying the locks.
+See TRAC’s webpage, Locks and Keys, for more information.

 - Fee for late rent allowed if term of agreement